 Some guiding questions could be:

-- What do I want to achieve by completing the Executive MPA?
+What do I want to achieve with the Executive MPA?

-- What perspectives are you bringing into the programme and how will others benefit from your expertise?
+What perspectives am I bringing into the programme and how will others benefit from my expertise?